nchilla/tractatus-tree/README.md

 * **In print** I want to take on the task of typesetting the Tractatus such that the hierarchy is present and informative.

 * **On the web** I want to experiment with both informative and experimental digital formats to map/present propositions.

+## Development status:

+This is forked from [Pierre Bellon's](https://pbellon.github.io/#!/en) D3 hierarchy visualization of the Tractatus; I gutted the repo and kept the JSON he scraped from [here](https://people.umass.edu/klement/tlp/tlp.html), which I'll use for each visualization I make.

+You can see my first test, an indented DOM-dump, [here](https://nchilla.github.io/tractatus-tree/dom)

+### In Progress/to-do:
+* For "tabs" iteration:
+  * tab markers
+  * mobile view
+  * better indicator for when a prop has children, maybe with a counter
+  * way to search for props, and URL queries
+* Find sections missing from the scrape and add them to the JSON.
+So far I've noticed problems with:
+  * missing content:
+    * 5.101
+  * redraw graphic:
+    * 6.36111
+  * wrap full expression:
+    * 6, 5.5301, 5.525, 5.5301, 5.5351, 5.5352

 ## Wall Spaghetti: